A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 Travel support

-Pre-departure zoom call with Organizer, destination info-kit (packing list, suggestions etc)
+Pre-departure zoom call with Organizer, destination info-kit, group chat at registration

 What's not included